seisman/HinetPy/docs/tutorial/get_waveform.rst

 [2017-03-11 17:46:41] INFO: [2/4] => 2010-01-01 00:05 ~5
 [2017-03-11 17:46:50] INFO: [3/4] => 2010-01-01 00:10 ~5
 [2017-03-11 17:47:04] INFO: [4/4] => 2010-01-01 00:15 ~5
->>> ls 201001010000
+>>> ls 201001010000/
 0101.ch 201001010000.cnt

 Smart way
 ---------

-As noted above, Hi-net set two limitations for data request.
-To break these limitations, HinetPy split a long data request into several short sub-requests.
+As noted above, Hi-net set three limitations for data request.
+To request waveform data much longer than limited, HinetPy follow the steps below:

-The maximum length of a sub-request is determined by ``max_span``.
+1. split a long data request into several short sub-requests
+2. post all sub-requests and download waveform data segments
+3. merge all data segments into one complete data

+The splitting and merging procedure is transpancy for end users.
+However, if you understand the internal procedure, you can have a higher speed by choosing a proper parameter value.

+The number of sub-requests is determined by the total length of the whole data request, and the maximum allowed length of each subrequest (``max_span``).
 ``max_span`` has a default value of 5, which is chosen to fit the need of requesting all channels of Hi-net.

 In some case, you may have less channels to request.
-For example, F-net has about 450 channels, you can set max_span=26 (12000/450=26); or if you want to request data of only 50 Hi-net stations, you can set max_span=60 (12000/150=80>60).
+For example, F-net has about 450 channels, you can set max_span a higher value of 26 (12000/450=26), which helps decrease the number of subrequests and reduce the time costs.

 The easiest way to choose a proper value for ``max_span`` is to call :meth:`~HinetPy.client.Client.get_allowed_span`.